anishkumarsingh93/algorithms/README.md

-# algorithms
+# Algorithms
 This repo contains algorithms implemented in Golang.
-The algorithms are from the Algorithms, Part I and II of Coursera.
+The algorithms are from the courses Algorithms,Part I and Algorithms,Part II of Coursera.